suizokukan/wisteria/ROADMAP.md

   checkup (verbosity=3): est-ce que demonstration_dataobj est connu de tous ?
 * lorsque le programme plante (ou s'arrête après un CTRL+Z), le curseur de la console est modifiée; rétablir le cuseur normal via atexit

+[DONE] task-263

+Improved graph drawing when all values are (nearly or exactly) equal to 0.

+    * improved graph drawing when all values are (nearly or exactly) equal to 0 (task-263)

+    * tests: 7 tests ok out of 7
+    * Pylint: 10/10

 [DONE] task-262

 If a graph file can't be created and if an ancient file having the same name